The Different Uses Of Geospatial Data

 The majority of geospatial data is easily accessible and free to the general public.
 It includes information such as roads, localities, bodies of water, businesses, public amenities, restaurants, etc. So, for example, when you utilise Google maps, Uber, or Amazon, these apps use geospatial data as a foundational part of their business.

-9 Common Uses Of Geospatial Data
+9 Different Uses Of Geospatial Data

 Many essential service sectors utilise geospatial data, including infrastructure, utilities, government, urban planning, etc., and environmental organisations that play a critical role in protecting habitats and wildlife.
 Many organisations now offer their employees geospatial training to help improve decision making, efficiency and cost-effectiveness.